 - 1/2 teaspoon cinnamon

 - 1/4 cup raw honey or more to taste

 - Peel and slice the fresh ginger into thin discs.
 About 1/8 inch thick.

 - Place the dried elderberries, filtered water, cinnamon, and ginger into the slow cooker.

 - Cook for 8 hours on low.

 - Strain the cooked berries, water and ginger through a fine mesh strainer into a medium sized bowl.
 Use the back of a spoon to squeeze out the juice from the berries.

 - Once the liquid has cooled down and is warm to the touch, add in the honey and mix thoroughly until smooth and dissolved well.

 - I like to add 1/4 cup of honey per 1 cup of elderberry juice.
 Feel free to add more honey if you'd like it sweeter.
 I personally prefer it less sweet.

-- Poor into a glass jar and store in the refrigerator for 2-3 weeks.
+- Pour into a glass jar and store in the refrigerator for 2-3 weeks.